HPCE/hpce-2018-cw5/readme.md

 Note that in the case of `ising` our competent person was able to correctly parallelise using TBB in a number of ways and also tried some OpenCL, but did not manage to make it any faster despite using more cores.
+According to the marks schema that means that if you manage to make ising faster, then you start from a base level of 40%.
+Note that ising is not specifically a harder problem, but it requires more thought and analysis to determine where to start.

 The expert observed that they weren't at the limits of performance on any puzzle, only of implementation time, so if you end up with higher